-Allergic reactions to cow's milk, soy or egg in infants often resolve by the time a child enters kindergarten, but others (such as peanut, tree nut or seafood) can persist for life.
+Allergic reactions to cow's milk, soy or egg in infants often resolve by the time a child enters kindergarten, but others (such as peanut, tree nut or seafood), can persist for life.

-Myth 15 Allergy drugs are dangerous and make you sleepy
+Myth 15: Allergy drugs are dangerous and make you sleepy

 Reality: Non-drowsy antihistamines are readily available from pharmacies.
-These medicines rarely make people drowsy, have been proven to be safe when driving and hardly ever make children irritable or hyperactive.
+These medicines rarely make people drowsy and have been proven to be safe when driving.
 Because they last a lot longer in the body, they are also more convenient to take (typically once daily).

-Myth 16 There is no way of getting rid of house dust mites
+Myth 16: There is no way of getting rid of house dust mites

-Reality: The greatest concentration of house dust mites and their allergenic faecal particles is in carpeted bedrooms and bedding and in houses where there are domestic animals, especially cats.
+Reality: The greatest concentration of house dust mites and their allergenic faecal particles is in carpeted bedrooms and bedding, and in houses where there are domestic animals, especially cats.

-Myth 17 A little bit of peanut does no harm
+Myth 17: A little bit of peanut does no harm

-Myth 18 Damp houses are just as healthy as dry houses
+Myth 18: Damp houses are just as healthy as dry houses

-© ASCIA 2010
+© ASCIA 2019

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunologists and Allergists in Australia and New Zealand.
+ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.

 ASCIA resources are based on published literature and expert review, however, they are not intended to replace medical advice.
 The content of ASCIA resources is not influenced by any commercial organisations.